Blog | Entrepreneurship

 Like anything in life, you have to take the good with the bad.
 Being an entrepreneur isn’t all sunshine and rainbows.
 A few cons of owning your own business may include:

 1. Difficult.
-Operating a business is the most difficult of the four asset classes to get into and sustain.
-The four asset classes are owning a business; real estate; paper, like stocks and bonds; and commodities, like gold).
+Operating a business is the most difficult of the five asset classes to get into and sustain.
+The five asset classes are owning a business; real estate; paper, like stocks and bonds; commodities, like gold; and cryptocurrency.
 If you are thinking of investing in a private business, this is a major factor to consider and is why the track record of those operating and growing the business is so important.

 2. High failure rate.
 According to the Small Business Administration, only about half of all businesses will survive five years or longer.
 Only about one-third will be around a decade after launching.